Skip to content

 Into Depth of Being

 Many wise people have written about the immense personal growth that can come out of immense personal suffering.
-They are not just glossing over the suffering, or trying to give some upside to it.
+They are not underestimating the suffering, or trying to give some upside to it.
 Many who have written about this, write from their own experiences, and try to share what helped them get through.
 If these suggestions could be synthesized, four steps would emerge: self awareness, acceptance, realization, and plan of action.
 Two scenarios will be used in explaining how these three can help translate weight into depth.

 In a second scenario, you experience such a continuity of losses that they finally build up into one huge impasse.
 You first lose a special item, and then you lose a friend or an opportunity.
 Then you are told you have added duties at work (that you really don’t like).
 It seems like your life is a constant stream of un-fulfillment, rejections, and disappointments.

 Self awareness is, in part, the capacity to recognize how each moment is affecting you.
 Thinking “Why I am so sad all of the sudden?” may bring recognition of being in a place where there was once a loved one who is now gone.
 Coming out of an interaction and saying to yourself “That hurt,” is recognition that someone or something has inflicted pain.
 Self awareness would seem simple, but it is not.
 Have you ever found a cut or bruise and have no idea when and where it happened?
 Have you ever had someone close to you keep pointing out that you are “not yourself” until you finally recognize that they are right?
 Sometimes we must stop ourselves and say, “why am I so angry all the time?”
-Societies have yet to value and teach self awareness.
+Societies have yet to value and teach such self awareness as part of education.
 But, you can rather quickly learn this with becoming intentional about checking in with yourself.
 “Mindfulness” is now being taught, and can be helpful.

-Acceptance that you have lost so much of who you were is so needed.
-It is not that you lack something or are less a person.
 Do not judge yourself, but accept exactly where you are with the situation.
 Again, strength comes in with, “so this is what I am facing, and I will find my way through it” With this, you are naturally led to the next step, realization.

-Realization To realize is to learn something; to realize something you did not know before. .
+Realization To realize is to learn something; to realize something you did not know before.
 With the first example, you may more fully realize how precious and fragile life is.
 You may realize that you have had a problem with guilt because of how you handled previous experiences.
 You may realize that you love deeply.
-These and other realizations give you a more, deeper, understanding of yourself, the people in your life, and even life itself.
-You may realize how “fleeting” and superficial much of what you filled your life with, or the compensations and gratifications you relied upon to get through.
+These and other realizations give you a more, deeper understanding of yourself, the people in your life, and even life itself.
+You may realize how “fleeting” and superficial much of what you filled your life with, or the compensations and gratifications you have relied upon to get through.
 With self awareness that can lead to acceptance, that can lead to realization, comes the strength and foundation for a Plan of Action.
 If you realize that in the past you knew the right choices, and did not pursue them, search within you realize why, and change it.
 This will strengthen your next step.

 Plan of Action